 Vitiligo treatment won’t stop the progression of the condition, but it can restore your skin tone in affected areas.
 After your consultation, Dr. Arroyo recommends a personalized treatment plan to improve the look of your skin including one or a combination of:

 Many people have full, vibrant lives in spite of vitiligo.
 But if vitiligo holds you back from living the life you want, cosmetic dermatology can help.
-To discuss treatment, call or book your appointment online today.
+To discuss treatment, call to book your appointment today.